seidenstrasse/sss7modem/README.md

 ---------------
 A device is allowed to send data after the bus has been idle for at least *48 bit times* (aka.
 5ms).
 After this period the sender is allowed to send a single frame.
+The frame format is simple: The first two bytes are a always 0xAAFE.
+This preamble allows the uart to synchronise to the incoming data.
+The bit pattern also increases the chances, that a collision of two preambles results in frame error.
-The frame format is simple: The first byte is the length of the entire frame in bytes (`= N + 3`), followed by N bytes of payload.
+The next byte is the length of the payload in bytes, followed by the actual payload.
 The remaining 2 bytes are a 16bit CRC checksum over the frames payload.
 If a received frame has timed out or if its CRC sum does not match its payload, any receiving devices should assume a collision and drop the frame.